 Students registering for this class will register for the specific content area they seek certification in.
 Students seeking certification in another content area can take the class again to be certified in that area of specialty.
 This course covers a study of the secondary teaching methods which is field-based in the secondary classroom.
 The course is designed to provide the students with a variety of teaching strategies and skill building techniques in how to effectively bring about the teaching-learning process in a secondary classroom setting.
 Each student has the opportunity to apply their knowledge gained in the content to a variety of micro-teaching and curriculum planning experiences.
 Prerequisite: Admission into the Certification or MAT Secondary Education Teaching Program, or Consent of Advisor.

 Students registering for this class will register for the specific content area they seek certification in.
-Students seeking cerfification in another content area can take the class again to be certified in that area of specialty.
+Students seeking certification in another content area can take the class again to be certified in that area of specialty.
 This course covers a study of the secondary teaching methods which is field-based in the secondary classroom.
 The course is designed to provide the students with a variety of teaching strategies and skill building techniques in how to effectively bring about the teaching-learning process in a secondary classroom setting.
-Each student has the oportunity to apply their knowledge gained in the content to a variety of micro-teaching and curriculum planning experiences.
+Each student has the opportunity to apply their knowledge gained in the content to a variety of micro-teaching and curriculum planning experiences.
 Prerequisites: Admission into the Certification or MAT Secondary Education Teaching Program or consent of advisor.

 Students registering for this class will register for the specific content area they seek certification in.
 Students seeking certification in another content area can take the class again to be certified in that area of specialty.
 This course covers a study of the secondary teaching methods which is field-based in the secondary classroom.
 The course is designed to provide the students with a variety of teaching strategies and skill building techniques in how to effectively bring about the teaching-learning process in a secondary classroom setting.
 Each student has the opportunity to apply their knowledge gained in the content to a variety of micro-teaching and curriculum planning experiences.
 Prerequisite: Admission into the Certification or MAT Secondary Education Teaching Program, or Consent of Advisor.